fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/exporting-charts-as-image-and-pdf.md

 The `exportMode` attribute is used to switch betwen the modes of export.

-<p class="text-info"> Starting v3.12.1, the `exportMode` attribute __replaces__ the `exportAtClientSide` attribute. </p>
+>  Starting v3.12.1, the `exportMode` attribute __replaces__ the `exportAtClientSide` attribute. </p>

 The subsequent articles in this section cover the features of each export mode and the `exportMode` attribute in detail.

-<p class="text-info"> To process the export data on your own server, you can configure one of the export handlers by following the [Setup Private Export Server](/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/asp-net) guide. </p>
+>  To process the export data on your own server, you can configure one of the export handlers by following the [Setup Private Export Server](/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/asp-net) guide. </p>